MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 </html>
 ```

-Alternatively, you can download a compressed version of the Axios library to include in your project.
+Alternately, you can download a compressed version of the Axios library to include in your project.
 Read more about Axios [here](https://github.com/axios/axios).

-#### Writing the Code
+### Writing the Code
 Within `<script>` tags in the `<body>` of your .html document, declare a constant variable `ip` and set its value to a string with your robot’s IP address.
 We’ll reference this variable throughout the program to send commands to Misty.

 ```html